"Small Business Beginnings" class participants working in groups during their board meetings.

 Hot Springs City Departments

-Over twenty Hot Springs department heads and city officials, including the mayor and Chamber Executive, attended a leadership training led by SDSU Extension Community Development in November.
+Over twenty Hot Springs department heads and city officials, including the mayor and Chamber Executive, attended a leadership training led by SDSU Extension Community Vitality in November.
 The first part of the morning was spent learning and discussing differences between cultures and generations, through interactive activities and research-based data.
 In the second session, participants learned what motivates their team, and ways to build a great team based on the information they discovered throughout the morning.

 SDSU Extension Strategic Planning Process

 Assisting Organizations like the Yankton Area Chamber of Commerce